 Each therapy has its own efficacy and side effect profile that should be carefully reviewed with your dermatologist.
 The associated costs should also be discussed as insurance companies usually regard liver spots as cosmetic problems that are not covered.

 The best treatment, however, is often preventative.
-Wide-brimmed hats, clothing that covers your arms and legs and regular sunscreen are helpful for preventing liver spots, particularly during the peak sunlight hours of 10 a.m. to 4 p.m.
+Wide-brimmed hats, clothing that covers your arms and legs and proper sunscreen use are helpful for preventing liver spots, particularly during the peak sunlight hours of 10 a.m. to 4 p.m.

-Q: Is there anything else that we need to know about liver spots?
+What else do I need to know about liver spots?

 While liver spots are harmless, they can be mistaken for a variety of other skin problems.
 Other skin entities that look like age spots range from simple moles to melanoma, a serious form of skin cancer that can be deadly.